ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 of the same values using the operator `==`, `<=`, `>=`, respectively.

 Note that `==` comparisons between a structured value and any value, including the same structured value, yield false.
-Consequently `!=` comparisons between a structured value and any value, including the same structured value, yield true.
+Consequently, `!=` comparisons between a structured value and any value, including the same structured value, yield true.
 <!-- issue: comparison with structured value -->

 ###### Examples